Trump revels in mass federal firings and jeers at Biden before adoring conservative crowd

 Trump called Duda “a fantastic man and a great friend of mine” and said “you must be doing something right, hanging out with Trump.”
 He noted that Milei was “a MAGA guy, too, Make Argentina Great Again.”

 Those meetings did not include Ukrainian or European officials, which has alarmed U.S. allies.
-After his face-to-face with Duda, Trump is meeting on Monday at the White House with French President Emmanuel Macron and Thursday with British Prime Minister Keir Starmer.
+Trump is meeting on Monday at the White House with French President Emmanuel Macron and Thursday with British Prime Minister Keir Starmer.

 Trump also has begun a public back and forth with Ukrainian President Volodymyr Zelenskyy, whom the U.S. president called a “dictator” while falsely suggesting that Ukraine started the war — though on Friday he acknowledged that Russia attacked its neighbor.

-Trump said during his speech, “I’m dealing with President Zelenskyy.
+Trump told the CPAC crowd, “I’m dealing with President Zelenskyy.
 I’m dealing with President Putin” and added of fighting in Ukraine, “It affects Europe.
 It doesn’t really affect us.”

 Zelenskyy has said Trump is living in a Russian-made “disinformation space.”